EdwinVargh/IoTirrigation/README.md

 # **IOT Irrigation System**

-I made this project in the 11th grade for an interdisciplinary study class.
+I made this project during the spring of 2024.

 Under the mentorship of an employee from Corning Optical Communications, I designed a system that calculated the runtime of sprinklers on a household lawn, using data referenced from the internet and a network of physical sensors.